contao-community-alliance/composer-client/README.md

 Do a normal page request, this will prepare the folder structure and the default composer.json

-##### Download composer (the manual way)
+##### Download Composer (the manual way)

-Download composer as explained here: http://getcomposer.org/doc/00-intro.md#downloading-the-composer-executable
+Download Composer as explained here: http://getcomposer.org/doc/00-intro.md#downloading-the-composer-executable

 ```
 cd composer
 curl -sS https://getcomposer.org/installer | php
 ```

-##### Download composer (with backend client)
+##### Download Composer (with back end client)

-Just call the backend client from the menu, it will tell you that composer is not installed and install it automatically.
+Just call the back end client from the menu, it will tell you that Composer is not installed and install it automatically.

 ##### Add some vendors (the manual way)